 The top management recruitment process is more or less on the same lines as others; however, it is conducted in a stealth mode to ensure complete confidentiality.
 Organizations receive applicants not through advertisements here, but by pure references from trusted sources.

-The senior management recruitment process is often long and needs extra planning.
-This planning is called succession planning.
-The verification process for senior management roles is usually given to an external agency.
+The senior management recruitment process is often long that needs extra planning.
+Hence, this planning is called succession planning and external agency doing the verification process for senior management roles.

-Recruitment agencies ease a lot on the selection process by sourcing the right CV’s and eliminating the preliminary steps like reviewing and shortlisting.
+Recruitment agencies ease a lot on the selection process by sourcing the right CV’s as well as eliminating the preliminary steps like reviewing and shortlisting.

 Selecting senior employees may be a task as they are experienced in their fields and usually know how to negotiate.
-In such situations, some organizations globally have ventured beyond the usual things that are discussed and have added things to their recruitment process.
-For instance –
+In addition, some organizations globally have ventured beyond the usual things that are discussed and also have added things to their recruitment process.
+For instance

-✅ Hilton uses Artificial Intelligence to conduct interviews and schedule the interview process for call centre applicants.
+2. Not only Hilton uses Artificial Intelligence to conduct interviews but also schedules the interview process for call center applicants.

-✅ HubSpot offers employee referral rewards as high as $10,000 to an employee on referring and prospective candidate selection.
+4. HubSpot offers employee referral rewards as high as $10,000 to an employee on referring as well as prospective candidate selection.

-Virtual reality is used for immersing experience in capturing applicant engagement, to assess applicants, and for offering a tour to show the office infrastructure.
+Virtual reality is used for immersing experience in capturing applicant engagement, assessing applicants, as well as it offers a tour which shows the office infrastructure.
 Jaguar, the luxury car brand, is utilizing virtual reality as a part of their recruitment process.

-While some companies involve in performing the entire employee selection process, some outsource the whole operations for ease of action.
-The employee selection process is teamwork and carried out with much planning.
-Backups and deadlines are the significant factors at accomplishing a good employee selection process.
-Organizations are in a continuous recruitment mode, and they need a continuous supply of rich database and a recruitment system that is structured and aligned to select and retain the best talent in the industry.
+While some companies involve in performing the entire process, some outsource the whole operations for ease of action.
+The employee selection process is teamwork and also, carried out with much planning.
+Backups and deadlines are the significant factors in accomplishing a good employee hiring.
+Organizations are in a continuous recruitment mode, and, they need a continuous supply of rich databases and a recruitment system that is structured and aligned to select and retain the best talent in the industry.